scipopt/gcg/doc/resources/devs/detection/classifiers/classifiers.md

 Here you find a list of all classifiers available in GCG and a short description of their functionality.

-- @subpage cl-varclass
+- @subpage clsvar "Overview: Variable Classifiers"
-- @subpage cl-consclass
+- @subpage clscons "Overview: Constraint Classifiers"
-- @subpage cl-indexclass
+- @subpage clsindex "Overview: Index Classifiers"